marcsingleton/marcsingleton.github.io/content/posts/workflow-managers/index.md

   - This can cause errors unless your code has the right logic to account for the existence (or lack therefore) of the directories in its expected output paths

 ## A toy workflow
-### Inputs and outputs
+### A high-level overview
 - Now we'll implement a toy workflow in both languages to introduce their syntax and compare how they work in practice
   - Like all toy examples, this is contrived but all the more useful for illustration purposes
 - First, though, let's keep an eye on the big picture and talk about our workflow's purpose, inputs, and outputs
-- Let's say we have a collection of books grouped by genre, and we're interested in the distribution of word counts in each and how those distributions relate to each other, both within and between genres
+- Let's say we have a collection of books as text files grouped by genre, and we're interested in the distribution of word counts in each and how those distributions relate to each other, both within and between genres
 - The overall idea of our pipeline, then, is to count the words in each book, make all pairwise comparisons between these count distributions, and finally aggregate the results
-- As is typical in data science, though, we'll need to clean up the data a little beforehand
+- As is typical in data science, though, we'll need to clean up the text files a little beforehand to remove metadata that shouldn't contribute to our word counts
 - We'll also add a step to calculate some basic statistics from the word count distributions individually and then aggregate them into a single file
 - In total, graphically our pipeline will look something like the following
   - (DIAGRAM OF PIPELINE)